sakurlei/teals/README.md

 # teals - level 1 heading
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/sakurlei/teals/HEAD)

 This is my text under level 1.
-This is for the **Introduction to Software Technology** class at *Towers High School*!Links are easy to make - the high school can be found[here](https://www.towershs.dekalb.k12.ga.us/).
+This is for the **Introduction to Software Technology** class at *Towers High School*!Links are easy to make - the high school can be found [here](https://www.towershs.dekalb.k12.ga.us/).

 ![The Towers High School and Dekalb County schools logos](https://www.towershs.dekalb.k12.ga.us/sysimages/logo.png)